• Call 877-225-8384

 • Details regarding particular treatment interventions

-This post focuses on selecting the appropriate treatment intervention based on a patient’s specific variant of the disease or the patient’s specific population.
-Board exams test your ability to know which treatment options are suitable for which population of patients and for which forms of the disease.
+This post focuses on selecting the appropriate treatment intervention based on a patient’s specific variant of the disease or the patient’s specific population and family history.
+The Family Medicine Exam tests your ability to know which treatment options are suitable for which population of patients and for which forms of the disease.
 Such exam questions are generally based on diseases that have well-recognized treatment guidelines.

 For instance, in patients with diabetes who also have chronic kidney disease (CKD), glipizide has been recognized as the sulfonylurea of choice.
 This is because it undergoes hepatic metabolism, and a decrease in the estimated GFR (eGFR) does not affect its clearance and elimination half-life.
 Therefore, dose adjustments of glipizide are not required (National Kidney Foundation KDOQI clinical practice guideline for diabetes and CKD: 2012 update).